-You may choose to complete an optional a 40-week (or a minimum of 30-weeks for 2017 entry) work placement which can be carried out anywhere in the world.
+You may choose to complete an optional a 30-week minimum work placement which can be carried out anywhere in the world.
 The placement year offers a chance to gain experience and make contacts for the future.

 Year 3/4 (Final year)